-After Buddha gave up worldly life and sat down for mediation under the Bodhi tree, he attained enlightenment.
+After Buddha gave up worldly life and sat down for meditation under the Bodhi tree, he attained enlightenment.
 He laid down his teachings in easily understandable language for the common man in the form of Four Noble truths.

-Though Buddhism is now divided into several schools each of which has its own set of beliefs, the essence of Buddhism is summed up in the Four Noble Truths enunciated by Buddha.
+Though Buddhism is now divided into several schools each of which has its own set of beliefs, the essence of Buddhism is summed up in the Four Noble Truths enunciated by the Buddha.

 First Noble Truth - To live means to suffer

 Until the age of 29, Prince Siddhartha (Buddha's real name) was confined to the four walls of the palace by his father.
 When he first stepped out of the palace, he saw four things which left a deep impact in his tender and naïve mind: a new born baby, a crippled old man, a sick man and the corpse of a dead man.

 The Prince, who had been brought up in the lap of luxury, oblivious to the suffering in the world outside the palace, was deeply perturbed when he saw death, misery, and suffering with his own eyes.

 During his meditation, he realized that 'life is suffering.'
 The reason for this being the fact that human beings are not perfect.
 Likewise, the world inhabited by them is also ridden with imperfections.

 The Buddha realized that during their journey through life, a human being has to endure many sufferings- physical and psychological- in the form of old age, sickness, separation from beloved ones, deprivation, encounters with unpleasant situations and people, lamentation, sorrow and suffering.